kumuluz/kumuluzee-metrics/README.md

 }
 ```

-## Metric names
+## Metric names & metadata

-Each metric name is prepended with fully qualified class name, so they can be easily differentiated between classes and
+Each metric name is prepended with the fully qualified class name, so they can be easily differentiated between classes
-applications.
+and applications.
+To register a metric without the prepended class name, set the `absolute` parameter in `@Metric`
+annotation to `true`.

+Alongside metric's name, the following metadata is stored for each metric:
+- `displayName` - The display friendly name of the metric.
+If not set, the metric's name is used.
+- `description` - A human readable description.
+Default: `""`.
+- `unit` - Unit of the metric.
+Default: `MetricUnits.NONE`.
+- `tags` - Tags of the metric.

 ## Metric Registries

 Metric registries are used for grouping metrics.
-All metrics from annotated methods or fields are stored in a generic
+All metrics from annotated methods and fields are stored in a generic
 registry called `application`.

 The `base` registry contains metrics, defined in the Microprofile Metrics specification.

-To register a metric in a different registry, use the following code to get the `application` registry:
+To register a metric in the `application` registry, use the following code:

 ```java
 @Inject